 Corey Pronman from ESPN ranked Larkin 10th in the top 100 prospects, where he leapt 89 spots from last season.

-“Larkin had a simply fantastic season,” Pronman wrote.
-“He was a dominant two-way player as a freshman at Michigan, one of the top players at the World Juniors, earned an invite to USA’s World Championship team and played top-six minutes in the AHL — all in his first season after being drafted.
+"“Larkin had a simply fantastic season,” Pronman wrote.
+“He was a dominant two-way player as a freshman at Michigan, one of the top players at the World Juniors, earned an invite to USA’s World Championship team and played top-six minutes in the AHL — all in his first season after being drafted.“Larkin is an explosive skater with above-average hands, very good all-around hockey sense, and a great motor.
+He’s not a super flashy player, but he’s super effective every shift.
+His combination of size and speed is a handful for defensemen to contain.”"

 The 19 year old Larkin should have a shot to make the Red Wings roster out of training camp.
 He scored three goals in six games with the Griffins during their playoff series, and there is a chance he at least starts the season out again at Grand Rapids.